 This particular solar oven, the All American Sun Oven, is specially designed to maintain steady, moderate (360° - 400° F) cooking temperatures that produce tender, tasty and healthy foods.
 Even if left alone, it will never burn or over cook your food.

-Solar cooking is so easy because all you do is place the food in a pot and point it towards the sun and forget it for several hours.
+Solar cooking is so easy because all you do is place the food in a pot and point the oven reflectors towards the sun and forget it for several hours.
 TIP: Use black enameled cookware — it works better than any other type of cookware.

 This is an awesome set-up.
 The Volcano 3 Collapsible Stove can use wood, charcoal briquettes, and propane to cook anything.
 You can even do your canning on it.

 It's so versatile that you can grill right on the stove, or use a skillet, griddle, pot, wok, or a Dutch Oven cooker (up to 14").
-This bundle design comes with a Kevlar Convection lid that even allows baking.
+Kevlar Convection lid included.

 If you want a stove that is easy, needs no special fuel, small enough to pack into a backpack, then this Solo Stove is the one you want.